ShiuLab/Manuscript_Code/2023_Ath_multi-omics/README.md

-# multi-omics
+# multi-omics integration project
-Codes for multi-omics integration project
+Codes for our manuscript "Prediction of plant complex traits via integration of multi-omics data"

 ## 1. Datasets